arctrong/md2html/html_resources/readme_py.txt

                         the HTML page title, if omitted there will be an empty title
-  --template TEMPLATE   custom template directory --link-css LINK_CSS   links CSS file, if omitted includes the default CSS into
+  --template TEMPLATE   custom template directory --link-css LINK_CSS   links CSS file, multiple entries allowed --include-css INCLUDE_CSS
-                        HTML
-  --include-css INCLUDE_CSS
-                        includes CSS file into HTML, if omitted includes the default CSS
+                        includes content of the CSS file into HTML, multiple entries allowed
-  --no-css              creates HTML with no CSS
+  --no-css              creates HTML with no CSS.
+If no CSS-related arguments is
-  -f, --force           rewrites HTML output file even if it was modified later
-                        than the input file
+                        specified, the default CSS will be included -f, --force           rewrites HTML output file even if it was modified later than the input file
   -v, --verbose         outputs human readable information messages